Ferdausi Rahman

-Personal life
+Early life

-Rahman had two elder brothers, Justice Mustafa Kamal (died 2015) and singer Mustafa Zaman Abbasi.
-Her niece, Nashid Kamal, is a singer.
-Her other nieces who are also singers are Samira Abbasi and Sharmini Abbasi.
+Ferdausi Begum was born to folk singer Abbasuddin Ahmed.
+She had two elder brothers, Justice Mustafa Kamal (d.
+2015) and singer Mustafa Zaman Abbasi (d.
+2025).
+Her nieces, Nashid Kamal, Samira Abbasi and Sharmini Abbasi, are also singers.

-Rahman is married to Rezaur Rahman, an engineer and industrialist, since 1966.
-They have two sons, Rubaiyat Rahman and Razin Rahman.

 Career

-Rahman participated as a children artiste in radio programs.
+Rahman participated as a children artiste in radio programmes.
 In 1955, she first sang for the radio as an adult artiste.
 The first released movie where she sang as a playback singer was Ehtesham's Ei Desh Tomar Amar under the music direction of Khan Ataur Rahman in 1959, followed by Asiya in 1960.
-One of the music directors of the film Asiya was her father Abbas Uddin.
+Her father was one of the music directors of the film.

 In 1964, her song was broadcast on the newly established Pakistan Television in erstwhile East Pakistan (now Bangladesh).

 Her children's program Esho Gaan Shikhi is a program to teach children about music on Bangladesh Television and the program has been running for 44 years.
 She is known as Gaaner Khalamoni (Aunt of Song) for this program.
 NTV has been airing a program of her songs presented by contemporary artistes.